FOSH-following-demand/thermostatic-water-bath/software/MCU/README.md

   * peltier library was _included_ in the folder, and updated in the __library__ folder
   * First program to use object-orientated peltier functions.

-# how to work with this programs?
+# How to work with this programs?

 To test this sketch's, you must install the library included in the arduino database.